pwa-builder/PWABuilder-CLI/docs/Windows81-next-steps.md

 ## Submit to Store

-1. Register as an Apple developer [here](https://developer.apple.com/register/).
+1. Set up a Microsoft Developer account [here](http://dev.windows.com/).

 2. Reserve the name of your app.

-3. Submit app package from store.
+3. Upload your appx package.